demianbucik/sail/README.md

 Deployment process is really simple and only takes a few minutes.

-To avoid spam sent by bots, you can choose between reCAPTCHA versions 2 and 3.
+To avoid spam sent by bots, you can choose between reCAPTCHA versions 2 and 3, and use a _honeypot_ field.
 YAML configuration file enables the setup of custom redirects and confirmation email templates that support macros.

 ## Configuration and deployment
 ### Google Cloud and SendGrid